shashwatah/mastak/README.md

 const cache = new Mastak();
 ```

+> To import the module in TypeScript, _esModuleInterop_ needs to be set to true in your _tsconfig.json_.

 ### Options

 - `stdTTL`: _(default: `0`)_ - the standard timeout(in seconds) for each element of the cache, `0` = infinite.